92181/model-viewer/README.md

 # License & Attribution
 This STL file viewer is provided under the MIT attribution license.

-It uses OGL, port from threejs
+It uses various vector images, also known as SVG's from the Bootstrap SVG collection.

-It uses a modified version of the [THREE.InfiniteGridHelper](https://github.com/Fyrestar/THREE.InfiniteGridHelper) by Fyrestar.
+It also uses a modified version of the [THREE.InfiniteGridHelper](https://github.com/Fyrestar/THREE.InfiniteGridHelper) by Fyrestar.